 MATH1041 is a Level I Mathematics course intended for students who do not propose to study any Mathematics beyond first year level.
 See the course overview below.

-Assumed knowledge: a level of knowledge equivalent to achieving a mark of at least 60 in HSC Mathematics is assumed; students who have taken General Mathematics will not have achieved this level.
+Assumed knowledge: a level of knowledge equivalent to achieving a mark of at least 60 in HSC Mathematics is assumed; or a minimum level of 70 in HSC General Mathematics.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.